elvisfinol/blog/content/posts/aws-solutions-architect-assignment-for-the-loop.md

 11. Use [IAM](https://aws.amazon.com/iam/?nc1=h_ls) to control who is authenticated (signed in) and authorized (has permissions) to use resources.
 You will gain granular control and enhanced security.

 ![](https://elvisfinol-website-bucket.s3.eu-west-1.amazonaws.com/long-term.png)

+Hope you find this useful, and good luck in your upcoming interview. 🚀